The purpose of this site is to function as an

 blind spot at the turn, these stairways often have a loft that overlooks the

 bottom portion of the stairway.
-If the team is ascending, the number 1
+If the team is ascending, the operator ❶ (as always) provides security to his direct front.

 responsibility, except that the bottom of the stairway is secured, as